gvec-group/gvec/JOSS_paper/paper.md

 # Acknowledgements

 The authors would like to thank the MPCDF team for their services and constant support.
 We thank the stellarator theory group at IPP in Greifswald for their advice and close collaboration, in particular G. Plunk, C. Nührenberg, A. Goodman, J. Geiger and M. Borchardt.
-We also like to thank A. Banon Navarro, D. Jarema, M. Maurer, R. Ramasamy, E. Strumberger and J. Puchmayr for their contributions, in particular to the interfaces with other codes.
+We also would like to thank A. Banon Navarro, D. Jarema, M. Maurer, R. Ramasamy, E. Strumberger and J. Puchmayr for their contributions, in particular to the interfaces with other codes.

 The authors are also grateful to the contributors to the open source software projects f90wrap [@f90wrap], Xarray [@xarray] and SeLaLib [@selalib], without which this project would not have been possible in this way.

-Parts of this work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
+Parts of this work have been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.

 # References